FarisRedza/system-updater/README.md

 # system-updater
-An update utility for managed Linux systems
+An update utility for managed Ubuntu systems